matheusfarnetani/EasyTrainer-Backend/Docs/domain.md

 - ICollection of WorkoutHasExercise - WorkoutExercises

 ---
-## Relationship Models
+### Relationship
-All relationship models follow the naming convention: `EntityOneHasEntityTwo` and each relationship model has two navigation properties.
+All relationship entities follow the naming convention: `EntityOneHasEntityTwo` and each relationship model has two navigation properties.

-### UserHasInstructor
+#### UserHasInstructor
 **Properties**
 - UserId *int*
 - InstructorId *int*